By Hayley Simpson | Published on September 29, 2025

 California Santa Monica Pier Ferris Wheel

 On the other side of the U.S., you'll find Pacific Park on the Santa Monica Pier in California.
-With the gorgeous beach as the backdrop, it's one of California's most iconic destinations providing passengers with Pacific Ocean views from 130 feet (40 meters) above the pier.
+With the gorgeous beach as the backdrop, it's one of the Golden State's most iconic destinations, providing passengers with Pacific Ocean views from 40 meters or 130 feet above the pier.
 At night, more than 174,000 energy-efficient LED lights display vibrant computer-generated illuminated entertainment.

 Niagara SkyWheel and night entertainments in Niagara falls.
 Canada